CIEDE2000 implementation in VBScript

 Test results

-The driver, written in the C99 language and featuring 250 precise static tests, has proved that this VBScript function is interoperable with the CIEDE2000 function available in other programming languages.
+Our test program, written in C99, includes 250 precise static tests.
+The results show that this CIEDE2000 function in VBScript is interoperable with the other 41 programming languages.

 CIEDE2000 Verification Summary :